hkzlab/ROsiM/README.md

 ## Board

-This board is designed around relatively cheap through hole components, and should be buildable by anyone with minimum soldering skills.
+This board is designed around relatively cheap through hole (with a few exceptions) components, and should be buildable by anyone with basic soldering skills.

 You'll need a way to program your 328P MCU with the bootloader (you can then load the firmware via serial port).